humanoid-path-planner/hpp-doc/instructions/conda-packages.md

 It will install all hpp packages and gepetto viewer with python bindings.

-Remember to use `conda activate hpp` in every terminal where you run `hppcorbaserver`, `hpp-manipulation-server`, `gepetto-gui` or any python script that use hpp.
+Remember to use `conda activate hpp` in every terminal where you run `hppcorbaserver`, `hpp-manipulation-server`, `gepetto-gui` or any Python script that uses hpp.

-# TODO: access Doc online
+To access the documentation, open:  `firefox $CONDA_PREFIX/share/doc/hpp-doc/index.html` in a web browser and you will have access to the documentation of most packages.